-This is an IMPORTANT one especially for speech pathologists who are monitoring a child's speech and language progress over time.
-It is CRUCIAL that a child continues to improve/increase use of functional vocabulary (variety of nouns and verbs), expressive grammar skills, and mean length of utterance EACH MONTH.
+This is an IMPORTANT one, especially for speech pathologists who are monitoring a child’s speech and language progress.
+It is CRUCIAL that a child continues to improve/increase use of functional vocabulary (variety of nouns and verbs), expressive grammar skills, rate of communication, and mean length of utterance EACH MONTH.
 If there is a plateau in progress, therapy may be needed.

-Males are 3 times more likely to have late language emergence ( Zubrick et al., 2007.
-Sorry boys!
+Males are 3 times more likely to have late language emergence (Zubrick et al., 2007).

-A child who has delayed speech and language development as well as delayed motor development has a greater chance of having late language emergence instead of just being a late bloomer!
+A child who has delayed speech and language development and has delayed motor development has a greater chance of having late language emergence instead of just being a late bloomer.
 (Klee et al., 1998; Rescorla & Alley, 2001)

 If, after a thorough evaluation, you believe your child or your client is just a late bloomer, then carefully monitoring progress over time is ESSENTIAL!

 You want to make sure the child is improving speech, vocabulary, and grammar skills each month.
-If there is a plateau in progress or progress is too slow, speech therapy may be needed.
+If there is a plateau in progress or progress is too slow, speech therapy is needed.

 In the meantime, it is a good idea to implement these strategies at home TODAY

-Or buy our Toddler Talk eBook for a step-by-step guide to really jump start your child's language skills!
+Or buy our Toddler Talk eBook for a step-by-step guide to jump start a child’s language skills!

 If your child has a language disorder or language delay, breathe...
 You got this!